August 22, 2013

-New York native, sophomore at Northwestern University's Medill School of Journalism, Media, Integrated Marketing Communications.
+New York native, junior at Northwestern University's Medill School of Journalism, Media, Integrated Marketing Communications.

 As a featured columnist, my work has turned up on sites like Forbes.com, USAToday.com, LATimes.com, DallasMorningNews.com and HuffingtonPost.com.